jalal246/packageSorter/README.md

 # Package Sorter

-> A function sorts a group of packages that depends on each other.
+> A function sorts a group of packages that depends on each other :nerd_face:

 When you have projects depend on each other.
-You have to build core first, then the project depends on it and, so on.
-You probably want this step to be automated so you can use: `package-sorter(unsortedPackages[], coreDependency)`.
+You have to build core first, then the project depends on it, and so on.
+You probably want this step to be automated so you can use `package-sorter(unsortedPackages[], coreDependency)`.

 ```bash
 npm install package-sorter